Hemlock: The impatient albino.

-- In Sophie And The Albino Camel, the hero is an albino camel called Chobbal.
+- In Sophie and the Albino Camel, the hero is an albino camel called Chobbal.
 Chobbal experiences rejection by his own mother for his albinism, leading to a young African boy raising him instead.

-- Temeraire: Lien's family and breed is basically the equivalent of Chinese royalty, but in a culture where white is associated with death and bad luck, albinos are basically treated as walking bad luck charms.
+- Temeraire: The dragon Lien's family line and breed is basically the equivalent of Chinese royalty, but in a culture where white is associated with death and bad luck, albinos are basically treated as walking bad luck charms.
 If it wasn't for Yongxing accepting her as his companion, she would probably have been alone all her life.

 - 1960s UK cop series Gideons Way had an episode called "The White Rat", featuring a gang led by an albino called Mickey who claimed his appearance had prevented him from becoming a children's doctor.

-- The Man in the High Castle: Discussed by The Marshall, a Nazi bounty hunter operating in the Neutral Zone, while an albino boy shines his shoes.
+- The Man in the High Castle: Discussed by the Marshall, a Nazi bounty hunter operating in the Neutral Zone, while an albino boy shines his shoes.
 It would appear it's possible to be too white in the American Reich.

 - There are a few Urban Legends that present albinos as spooky or dangerous.
-In particular, Weird NJ has catalogued a few urban legends that center around or include albinos, such as ablinos supposedly attacking people on a desolate road in Neptune, a similar story featuring the famous Clinton Road in West Milford, and even a whole albino village in Clifton!
+In particular, Weird NJ has catalogued a few urban legends that center around or include albinos, such as albinos supposedly attacking people on a desolate road in Neptune, a similar story featuring the famous Clinton Road in West Milford, and even a whole albino village in Clifton!

 - Exalted: The Dune People were a race of albinos born into slavery, and society treated them as animals.
 Upon breaking free, they became the monsters the rest of humanity saw them as, turning into murderous cannibals that want anyone non-Dune Person dead.